wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 * Set yourself milestones for each level identified, and start small.
 * The long term investment to start analysis will pay off eventually (we'll get onto the pipelines shortly), but set the top level you are willing to go to when classifying "fixed the tech-debt" under your own "definition of done"
 * A good de-facto target for a legacy project is to get Rule Level 6 passing.
 It's at this point where your codebase can likely transition from a state of "danger" to "correct".
 This would make Rule Level 6 [your baseline](https://phpstan.org/user-guide/baseline)).
-* **This is super important**: make sure to assign time (sprints, broken down Jira tickets for the masochists) to *fixing* what PHPStan is flagging at each rule level.
-Fixing tech-debt is *not easy* in many cases, and you don't have any idea what kind of business-domain logic faults there could be in your application.
+* **This is super important**: make sure to assign time (sprints, broken down Jira tickets for the masochists) to *fix* what PHPStan is flagging at each rule level.
+Fixing tech debt is *not easy* in many cases, and you don't have any idea what kind of business-domain logic faults there could be in your application.
-* While setting the incremental targets for Rule Levels, make sure you set up your [pipeline](#pipeline) up before committing changes so that you don't introduce any new code smells while refactoring.
+* While setting the incremental targets for Rule Levels, make sure you set up your [pipeline](#pipeline) before committing changes so that you don't introduce any new code smells while refactoring.
 Setting up your pipeline will need you to establish [your baseline](https://phpstan.org/user-guide/baseline), which we'll get to.

 ### Pipeline

 In the world of DevOps, there are a somewhat overwhelming amount of tooling options available to solve your problems.
-For this instance I'm offering just one approach, but it's one that is less complex than other options available.
+For this instance, I'm offering just one approach, but it's one that is less complex than other options available.
 Once you have established your strategy, it's time to set up your pipeline so that we don't commit any new code that hasn't been through PHPStan first.

 #### Barriers of Defence: local vs. server-side

-I like to introduce tooling to eliminate any possibility of single-points-of-failure, and as a result of that cynasism highly recommend you run your static analysis on both local developers' machines *as well as* server-side CI checks in your repository.
+I like to introduce tooling to eliminate any possibility of single-points-of-failure, and as a result of that cynicism highly recommend you run your static analysis on both local developers' machines *as well as* server-side CI checks in your repository.

 ##### Local

 * Composer + PHPStan

 Firstly, you'll want to install PHPStan on your project.
-We're going to use [composer](https://getcomposer.org/) for this, working under the assumption that hopefully your legacy code does actually use package management.
+We're going to use [composer](https://getcomposer.org/) for this, working under the assumption that hopefully, your legacy code does actually use package management.
 If not, you can [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and use `composer init` to create a new project.

 To install PHPStan, run the following: